JxRibeiro/Secret-World-RPG/README.md

 ## Forking 🧲
 Feel free to fork this project
 ## Changelog 📖
-**This project will be on roadmap for now**
+**This project will be on roadmap for now on**
 Beta fight system deployed 03-05-2021
 Fight system deployment 01-05-2021
 First demo 04-31-2021
 Class creation done